serverless/serverless/docs/providers/aws/examples/hello-world/csharp/README.md

 Make sure `serverless` is installed.
 [See installation guide](../../../guide/installation.md).

 ## 1. Create a service
-`serverless create --template aws-csharp --path myService` or `sls create --template aws-ncsharp --path myService`, where 'myService' is a new folder to be created with template service files.
+`serverless create --template aws-csharp --path myService` or `sls create --template aws-csharp --path myService`, where 'myService' is a new folder to be created with template service files.
 Change directories into this new folder.

 ## 2. build